forrest-akin/vs-tracker/README.md

-# Frontend Development Sample Project
+# VSTracker

-This is a simple task manager built with React for Versus Systems's front-end challenge
+This is a simple task manager built with React for [Versus Systems](http://www.versussystems.com/)'s front-end challenge

 ## Install